Conference Rules of Procedure

 9. Voting - Each country shall have one vote.
 Each vote may be a YES, a NO, or an ABSTAIN; however, there are no abstentions on procedural matters.
 Members present and voting shall be defined as members casting an affirmative or negative vote.
 All matters shall be voted upon by a show of placards, except in the case of a Roll Call Vote.
 After the Chair has announced the beginning of voting, no delegate shall interrupt the voting except on a Point of Order.
 During voting, all talking shall cease, all delegates shall remain seated and delegates will not be permitted to leave the committee room except in emergency (as determined by the Chair).

-10. Roll Call Vote - A delegate may make this request after debate has closed on any resolution.
-A Roll Call Vote requires five seconds in the General Assembly.
+10. Roll Call Vote - A delegate may make this request after the closure of debate during voting procedure but prior to the start of a vote being taken on a draft resolution, with the motion being made on a single draft resolution.
+A Roll Call Vote requires five seconds and no debate is permitted.
 In a Roll Call Vote, the Chair shall call the roll in alphabetical order.
 Delegates may vote Yes, No, Abstain, or pass.
 A delegate who passes during the first sequence of the roll call must vote during the second sequence.
 The Chair shall then announce the outcome of the vote.

 11. Precedence -Motions shall be considered in order of precedence by how disruptive the motion will be to the normal flow of parliamentary procedure, as determined by the Chair.